 - 1. Introduction

 - 2. Contractual arrangements and selection of the audit body

-- 3. Audit notification
+- 3. Audit process

 - 4. Scope of the audit

 - 5. Audit flow

 - 6. Level determination

-- 7. Implications of results on issuing the audit report and certificate
+- 7. Audit results

 - 8. Audit frequency

 - 9. The audit report

 - 10. Distribution of the audit report

 - 11. Appeal procedure

 - 12. Complaints

+- 13. Certificate

-- 13. Copyright
+- 14. Copyright

-1. INTRODUCTION
+1. Introduction

-This audit protocol provides the specific requirements for those organisations involved with evaluations to the International Good Manufacturing Practice Standard for Corrugated & Solid Board.
+This audit protocol provides the specific requirements for those organisations involved with evaluations to the International Good Manufacturing Practice Standard for Corrugated Board.